Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/4-Digital_Signatures_Basic/Digital_Signatures_Basic_slides.md

 ## Hashed Messages

-As mentioned in the introduction,<br>it's often more practical to sign the hash of a message.
+As mentioned in the introduction,<br/>it's often more practical to sign the hash of a message.

 Therefore, the sign/verify API may be _used_ like: